 Obviously, there is a lot of evidence suggesting that plant based diets positively affect atherosclerosis and coronary artery disease compared with a traditional Western dietary pattern.
 But many questions remain.
 Do we have to avoid all animal products?
 How about dairy foods, eggs and fish?
 What are the advantages and risks of soy consumption?
 What about compliance?
-Are vegetarian diets more difficult to stick with than other diets.
-Well, clearly more research is needed before we can answer the question whether cardiologists will be out of business if the world goes vegan.
+Are vegetarian diets more difficult to stick with than other diets Well, clearly more research is needed before we can answer the question whether cardiologists will run out of business if the world goes vegan.

 Now let’s get back to Kim A Williams blog article.
 Williams apparently believes that cholesterol is what defines a healthy diet.
 He writes: … “I thought I had a healthy diet — no red meat, no fried foods, little dairy, just chicken breast and fish.
 But a simple Web search informed me that my chicken-breast meals had more cholesterol content (84 mg/100 g) than pork (62 mg/100 g).
 So I changed that day to a cholesterol-free diet, using “meat substitutes” commonly available in stores and restaurants for protein.
 Within 6 weeks my LDL cholesterol level was down to 90″...

 In a paper published 2010 in the American Journal of Cardiology, William C. Roberts famously wrote: … “The lower the LDL cholesterol, the better, and this principle has been established repeatedly despite voices of the anticholesterol, antistatin fallacy mongers!
 It’s the cholesterol, stupid!“…